A pipeline for searching and fitting instrumental glitches in LISA data: Effect of glitches on parameter estimation of a Massive Black Holes Binary

 We choose the injection time for each of the three glitches to maximize the impact of the glitch on the MBHB parameter estimation, following the procedure described in \cite{Spadaro_2023}.
-The idea is to maximize the overlap between the glitch and the MBHB signal, defined as:
+The idea is to maximize the overlap between the glitch and the MBHB signal.
+The noise-weighted inner product can be defined as:

-Here, $h_1$ stands for the MBHB signal and $h_2$ for the glitch.
+Here, $h_1(f)$ and $h_2(f)$, respectively, stand for the vectors of MBHB signals and glitches as they appear in the $N_{\rm TDI}$ TDI combinations considered in our analysis. $\mathbf{C}(f)$ is the cross-spectral density matrix of the noise in those channels and $\dagger$ denotes the Hermitian transpose.
+Using this inner product, the normalized overlap is given by:

+When considering multiple independent channels, for example, TDI $A$ and $E$, the inner product reduces to a sum over the channels:

+where we consider the $A$ and $E$ channels to not only be uncorrelated but also to have equal noise PSD, $S_n(f)$. \\

 Defining $\Delta t$ the difference between the MBHB merger time and the glitch injection time, we found that the best match for the glitch with SNR 21 is at $|\Delta t|=6.80361$ minutes before the merger, for the glitch with SNR 72 it is at $|\Delta t| =25.2338$ minutes before the merger, and for the glitch with SNR 1544 at $|\Delta t|=11.5665$ minutes before the merger.
-Figure \ref{Fig:max_matching} shows the variation of the overlap versus time for the three glitches, where we have fixed the amplitudes and decay time of the glitches while varying the injection time.
-The dotted vertical lines indicate the injection times, with respect to the merger, at which the overlap is maximized for each of the three glitches.
-We show in Fig. \ref{Fig:glitch_mbh} the three glitches injected at the maximum overlap time and the fiducial MBHB.\\

-Note that the frequency of the MBHB evolves over time, and the maximum impact of a glitch is expected when its frequency overlaps with the instantaneous frequency of the MBHB signal.
+Figure \ref{Fig:max_matching} shows the variation of the Overlap versus time for the three glitches, where we have fixed the amplitudes and decay time of the glitches while varying the injection time.
+The dotted vertical lines indicate the injection time, with respect to the merger, at which the overlap is maximised for each of the three glitches.
+We show in Fig. \ref{Fig:glitch_mbh} the three glitches injected at the time that maximizes the Overlap between the glitch and the fiducial MBHB in TDI channel $A$.\\ Note that the frequency of the MBHB evolves over time, and the maximum impact of a glitch is expected when its frequency overlaps with the instantaneous frequency of the MBHB signal.
 Acceleration glitches typically occur at frequencies on the order of $10^{-3}$ Hz, which aligns more closely with the early inspiral phase.
-However, if the MBHB merger occurred at lower frequencies—as in the case studied in \cite{Spadaro_2023}—the glitch would instead have the strongest overlap during the merger phase. \\
+However, if the MBHB merger occurred at lower frequencies—as in the case studied in \cite{Spadaro_2023}—the glitch would instead have the strongest overlap during the merger phase.

+The posteriors shown in Fig.~\ref{fig:corner_plot_mbhb_glitches} and Fig.~\ref{fig:corner_plot_mbhb_glitch} illustrate , the effect of the presence of these different glitches if we attempt to recover the parameters of this MBHB without simultaneously fitting for both the artefact and the GW source.
+For comparison, the posteriors of the MBHB parameters obtained from data containing no glitches are reported in both plots, and the true values of the parameters are indicated by a dashed black line. \\